Find here why investing in Portugal is becoming a top choice for many foreigners investors. Learn more about best options and opportunities.

 The main benefits of this system are: the ability to enter Portugal, traveling freely within the Schengen Area, live and work in Portugal, apply for a temporary (and later permanent) residence permit, benefit from family reunification and apply for Portuguese citizenship.

-To learn more about how you can apply and what are the requirements see the post Invest in Portugal: Find out what is the Golden Visa.
+To learn more about how you can apply and what are the requirements see the post Golden Visa: How to get a portuguese residency.

 Live and Invest in Portugal

 Portugal offers tax incentives, ie more favorable income taxation, to enjoy retirement or work in Portugal under the Tax system for Non-Regular Resident.